mmid-bioinformatics-workshop/2023-03-23-Bacterial-Genomics/README.md

 ---

-## To download the dataset, click the following link and "copy" to your local folder.
+## To download the fastq dataset, click the following link and "copy" to your local folder.

 [Click here to download fastq dataset from Dropbox](https://www.dropbox.com/scl/fo/gx9ef004h5l537d58gk13/h?dl=0&rlkey=ouafrzefs7wv9nhbabzhhu9yb)

+---

+## To download the Bowtie 2 index, click the following link and "copy" to your local folder.

+[Click here to download Bowtie 2 Index from Dropbox] (https://www.dropbox.com/s/wrb253faf3i1bfo/Bowtie2Index.tar.gz?dl=0)

 ---